vbrundza/HadoopOnline/README.md

 The Hadoop Online (HOP) is a modified version of Hadoop that supports pipelining between tasks and between jobs.
-For more information on HOP, please see our website:
+For more information on HOP, please see authors website:

    http://code.google.com/p/hop/

+This version is a modification of HOP.
+It uses advanced sampling techniques to provide higher accuracy early results of executed job.
 To enable HOP-specific functionality (e.g. pipelining) below described settings should be used.

 Enable pipelining between mappers and reducers: